ttu/ttu.github.io/_posts/2019-4-28-use-chocolatey-to-install-apps-windows-dev-machine.md

 Hopefully some day Chocolatey will have a functionality to export packages.config file.

-## Upgrade applications with Chocolatey
+## Upgrade Applications with Chocolatey

 Besides installing an important feature is upgrading.
 All applications installed with Chocolatey can be upgraded with a single command: